citros-garden/soft_landing/README.md

 # Develop
 You are welcome to enhance the simulation by following the instructions provided in [this](https://github.com/citros-garden/.github/blob/main/contribute.md) guide.
-I can assist you in any way possible to make the development process smoother.
-Please let me know if you need further assistance by emailing me at: orr@lulav.space

 # Foxglove Visualization
 [FoxGlove](https://foxglove.dev/) Studio is a tool used for robotics visualization and debugging.
 It is capable of connecting to ROS 2 topics and retrieving the data published through them.
 With FoxGlove, we can view a graphical representation of the simulation.